4/26/2026: Amicalola Falls State Park & AT Southern Terminus at Springer Mountain to Dicks Creek Gap, GA (Mile 0-69)

 At the hostel at Neel Gap, I saw this funny sign.
 I just started and I hope to get there before the end of August

-One of the first things I noticed when I arrived the hostel was many shoes hanging from trees!
+One of the first things I noticed when I arrived at the hostel was many shoes hanging from trees!

 I appreciated an exhibit celebrating women.
 In 1938, Cynthia Ward was elected as club president, the first of many women to serve as Georgia Appalachian Trail Club (GATC) president.
 Women served in important leadership roles in the early days of the GATC, and the club adopted a rule that membership should not be dominated by either sex

 In 1955, Emma Gatewood, at age 67, became the first woman to thru-hike the A.T.
-I wondered what was it like to thru-hike without modern technology and gear.
+I wondered what it was like to thru-hike without modern technology and gear.
 These women reminded me of my responsibility to leave footsteps that others would be able to follow, benefiting a larger world than myself

 I understood quickly why many people who attempt to thru-hike begin with the AT.
 I saw and passed 69 people in the past 69 miles.
-My AT tag number is 2,196, which means that there are 2,196 thru-hikers are ahead of me, roughly a person per every mile.
+My AT tag number is 2,196, which means that there are 2,196 thru-hikers ahead of me, roughly one person per every mile.
 I also met two “slack packers.”
 I never heard of them before.
-One of them said to me, “I’m living the best of my slack packing life!,” when we passed each other.
+One of them said to me, “I’m living the best of my slack packing life!” when we passed each other.
 Apparently, slack packing is a thing on the AT.
 You only carry a day pack and have hostels along the AT to pick you up and drop you off at different trailheads.
 You sleep at hostels so you can begin and end your day at accommodation.
-It sounds wonderful and it’s possible to do that on trails like AT that passes lots of towns.
+It sounds wonderful, and it’s possible to do that on trails like the AT that pass lots of towns.
 The AT attracts different types of hikers- day hikers, backpackers, slack packers, section hikers, and thru-hikers.
 It is very popular.
 And yet, so far, I was able to settle in for a solo camp spot.
-I avoid shelter sites and spots near water where people tend to congregate.
+I avoid shelter sites and camp spots near water where people tend to congregate.

 A beautiful sunset at a quiet solo camp spot

-The mountains are steep to climb but I have done something similar.
+The mountains are steep to climb, but I have done something similar.
 Since it’s steep, it is critical to start with low mileage to avoid injuries.
-It is my nature to push and yet, I learned to listen to my body and take care of it.
+It is my nature to push, and yet, I learned to listen to my body and take care of it.